BlackBoxVision/react-native-mercadopago-px/README.md

 You'll need to replace `ACCESS_TOKEN` with your application account access token.

+**Warning:** remember using payer@email.com payer email to test with the rest of items in this example.
+Another email will not work.

 If you've more doubts you can read more documentation in this portal:

 - [MercadoPago Developers](https://developers.mercadopago.com/)